WCAG 3.3.1: Error Identification

 - Name the field and describe the error next to it and in any summary.

-- Use programmatic invalid states like aria-invalid where appropriate.
+- Use programmatic invalid states such as aria-invalid when appropriate.

-- Keep error messages visible after validation rather than relying on brief toasts.
+- Keep error messages visible after validation instead of relying on toasts.

-- Confirm server-side and client-side validation produce the same useful message.
+- Ensure server-side and client-side validation return the same useful message.

 <label for="zip">ZIP code</label>